Minor in European Studies

 The minor in European Studies, offered by the Frederick S. Pardee School of Global Studies in the College of Arts & Sciences, is available to students enrolled in any of BU’s four-year undergraduate schools and colleges.

 Boston University’s European Studies Program combines a unifying regional focus with a multidisciplinary approach, enabling students to bring together courses that develop their language skills; social, historical, and cultural knowledge; and political, economic, and international relations expertise.
-The six-course interdisciplinary minor draws on the resources of 13 College of Arts & Sciences (CAS) departments and on Boston University Study Abroad programs in England, France, Germany, Ireland, Italy, Spain, and Switzerland.
-Students study Europe’s cultural heritage; its political, economic, military, and religious histories; its literature, music, film, and philosophy; as well as its recent emergence as a new kind of international form through the European Union.
+The six-course interdisciplinary minor draws on the resources of 13 College of Arts & Sciences (CAS) departments and on Boston University Study Abroad’s many programs in Europe.
+Students study Europe’s cultural heritage; its political, economic, military, and religious histories; its literature, music, film, and philosophy; and its emergence and development as a new kind of international form through the European Union.

 A grade of C or higher must be obtained in all courses.
 No more than three of the courses applied toward the minor may focus on a single country.
-Two courses from the Middle Ages and early modern period may substitute in any track, with advisor permission.
+Two courses from the Middle Ages and early modern period may substitute with advisor permission.

 Required Related Language Courses

-Students minoring in European Studies must be reasonably proficient (five semesters or equivalent) in a European language other than English.
+Students minoring in European Studies must complete five semesters of a European language other than English or demonstrate equivalent proficiency.

-Study in Europe through Boston University’s Study Abroad and Internship Programs in England, France, Germany, Ireland, Italy, Spain, and Switzerland is encouraged.
+Study in Europe through Boston University’s Study Abroad and Internship Programs is encouraged.